Goodbye Coke, hello milk! Prince George’s pushes healthy kids’ menu

 He grew up in the county and says he was born premature, in part because of poor nutritional decisions his birth mother made, and suffered learning disabilities and health problems that he links to poor nutrition.

-The menu law, which has been signed by County Executive Angela D. Alsobrooks (D), was drafted with a coalition of groups working under the “Sugar Free Kids Maryland” umbrella.
+The menu law, which has been signed by County Executive Angela D. Alsobrooks (D), was drafted with a coalition of groups including “Sugar Free Kids Maryland,” the Prince George’s County Food Equity Council, the American Heart Association and the Center for Science in the Public Interest.

-In the first and second years, restaurants will be required to replace soda as the default beverage for children’s meals with either water, sparkling or flavored water, milk, 100-percent fruit or vegetable juice, or fruit juice diluted with water.
+In the first and second years, restaurants will be required to replace soda as the default beverage for children’s meals with either water, sparkling or flavored water, milk, 100 percent fruit or vegetable juice, or fruit juice diluted with water.
 That change mirrors laws passed in a variety of jurisdictions in recent years, including Baltimore City.

 The Prince George’s bill is unique because it also addresses entrees and side dishes, said Andy Krauss, a spokesman for Sugar Free Kids Maryland.